 Incidentally, Zappa had his own beef with Warner Bros., partly of his own doing and partly based on the company changing its position on contractual obligations.
 Required to release for more albums, Zappa submitted the quadruple-album Läther.
 Warner Bros. only counted it as one, so Zappa played tonged the radio and encouraged listeners to tape it.
 Warner responded by breaking Läther up into the albums Sleep Dirt, Studio Tan, and Orchestral Favorites without Zappa’s approval and with awful cover art.
 Afterwards, Zappa moved everything in-house, running his own record company with his wife Gail.

 Zappa also fought the U.S. government in the 80s over the Parents Music Resource Center (PRMC), which proposed censorship and a tax on blank tapes, both of which threatened Zappa’s livelihood as well as that of any musician.
 Ironically, this whole battle began over Tipper Gore, then-Senator Al Gore’s wife, hearing a Prince song!

-Bowie’s career wasn’t saved contractual disputes either.
+Bowie’s career wasn’t saved from contractual disputes either.
 He wanted to be done with his deal with RCA and thought his double-album Stage counted as two.
 It didn’t.
-So he released Scary Monsters and Super Creeps to get out of his deal (note: This might be my favorite Bowie album).
+So he released the deliberately weird Scary Monsters and Super Creeps to get out of his deal (note: This might be my favorite Bowie album).